opensearch-project/documentation-website/_opensearch/supported-field-types/autocomplete.md

 Field data type | Description
 :--- | :---
-[`completion`]({{site.url}}{{site.baseurl}}/opensearch/supported-field-types/completion/) | A completion suggester that provides auto-complete functionality.
+[`completion`]({{site.url}}{{site.baseurl}}/opensearch/supported-field-types/completion/) | A completion suggester that provides auto-complete functionality using prefix completion.
 You need to upload a list of all possible completions into the index before using this feature.
 [`search_as_you_type`]({{site.url}}{{site.baseurl}}/opensearch/supported-field-types/search-as-you-type/) | Provides search-as-you-type functionality using both prefix and infix completion.